Set up Node.js project with Typescript, ESLint, and Prettier

 Configure ESLint and Prettier

-ESLint helps us write better code by checking if our code is well-written, and well-formatted, and respects some rules defined as the best practices for maintainable and consistent code.
+ESLint helps write better code by checking if the code is well-written and well-formatted and respects some rules defined as the best practices for maintainable and consistent code.

-yarn add -D eslint eslint-config-prettier eslint-plugin-prettier @typescript-eslint/eslint-plugin @typescript-eslint/parser
+yarn add -D eslint prettier eslint-config-prettier eslint-plugin-prettier @typescript-eslint/eslint-plugin @typescript-eslint/parser

-Create a file .eslintrc.js in the root folder of the project and add this code:
+Create a file .eslintrc.js in the root folder of the project and add the code below:

 module.exports = {